-- 3.18 Applicants will be liable for all legal fees for the processing, preparation and conclusion of legal agreements.
-Typical costs to be recovered include the legal costs of negotiating obligations, preparing, drafting, and sealing S106 agreements and Deed of Variations.
-This would also include the costs associated with obtaining independent advice, if necessary, to validate specific aspects of the application. - 3.19 Financial contributions payable to Leicestershire County Council (i.e. those relating to highways, education and libraries etc.) will be subject to the County Council's own procedures.
-Applicants are therefore advised to refer to Leicestershire County Council's most up to date Planning Obligations Policy
+- 3.15 Applicants will be liable for all legal fees for the processing, preparation and conclusion of legal agreements.
+Typical costs to be recovered include the legal costs of negotiating obligations, preparing, drafting, and sealing S106 agreements.
+This would also include the costs associated with obtaining independent advice, if necessary, to validate specific aspects of the application. - 3.16 Financial contributions payable to Leicestershire County Council (i.e. those relating to highways, education and libraries etc.) will be subject to the County Council's own procedures.
+Applicants are therefore advised to refer to Leicestershire County Council's most up to date Planning Obligations Policy2